Henry Darrow: Early years

-Darrow was born in New York City, the first son of Gloria and Enrique Pío Delgado, who worked in the restaurant and clothing businesses.
 Darrow's parents had moved from Puerto Rico to New York in the early 1930s.
 At the age of eight, he played a woodcutter in a school play, an experience which convinced him that his destiny was as an actor.

 In 1946, when Darrow was 13, his family returned to Puerto Rico, where he discovered his roots and grew to love the island he had not known.
 He graduated from Academia del Perpetuo Socorro high school in Miramar, Puerto Rico, as class president before enrolling in the University of Puerto Rico.
 There he studied political science and acting, and worked as a part-time English-language interpreter.
-During his third year at the University, he was awarded a scholarship (the first of its kind) to attend acting school.
+During his third year at the university, he was awarded a scholarship (the first of its kind) to attend acting school.
 Thereupon Darrow moved to Los Angeles, where he enrolled in the Pasadena Playhouse.
-He met and married his first wife, Louise whom he referred to as Lucy, they went on to have two children, Denise and Tom.
+He met and married his first wife, Louise whom he referred to as Lucy, and they went on to have two children, Denise and Tom.
 Darrow graduated with a Bachelor of Arts in theater arts.

 Acting career

 Darrow had already landed small parts in 12 movies and 75 television series when he won the role in a 1965 stage production of The Wonderful Ice Cream Suit.
 This brought him to the attention of television producer David Dortort, who immediately recruited him for his television western series The High Chaparral, casting him as Manolito Montoya.
 Making its debut on American television in September 1967 (NBC), it lasted four seasons and was screened around the world.
 While on the show, both he and series' lead Cameron Mitchell became household names as the breakout stars of the show.

-Darrow is the first Latino actor to portray Zorro on television.
+Darrow was the first Latino actor to portray Zorro on television.
 (José Suárez played Zorro in a 1953 Spanish film.)
-He starred in the series Zorro and Son and also has provided the voice for the animated series of The New Adventures of Zorro.
-He replaced Efrem Zimbalist, Jr. as Zorro's father from 1990–1994 in the Family Channel's successful series The New Zorro.
+He starred in the series Zorro and Son and also provided the voice for the animated series of The New Adventures of Zorro.
+He replaced Efrem Zimbalist, Jr. as Zorro's father from 1990 to 1994 in the Family Channel's successful series The New Zorro.

 In 1972, Darrow co-founded the Screen Actors Guild Ethnic Minority Committee with actors Ricardo Montalbán, Edith Diaz and Carmen Zapata.

 In 1974-75, Darrow portrayed police detective Manny Quinlan in the first season of Harry O starring David Janssen.
-The character was killed off at the end of the first season in a re-tooling of the series.
+The character was killed off at the end of the first season in a retooling of the series.

 In 1986, he appeared in the horror film The Hitcher as Trooper Hancock, a ruthless and vengeful policeman who would go above the law to kill the main protagonist (who was framed for the crimes by the main antagonist).